 Social sector and environmental practitioners like myself have stepped in a predominantly white, monoculture field that champions the urgency of action more than building relationships, respect, and reciprocity.
-In our rushed attempt to mitigate challenges and create change, we may steamroll inauthentic "solutions" that do not address more deeply ingrained disproportionate power, separation, injustice, and othering.
+In our rushed attempt to address issues, we may steamroll over transformative solutions with inauthentic "quick-fixes" that do not address more deeply ingrained disproportionate power, separation, injustice, racism, and othering.

-Decision-making processes are violent when they do not create time for shared meaning making, do not invest in adequate capacity building, and do not create formal mechanisms for ongoing accountability and evaluation with communities.
-They are violent when they undervalue lived expertise and experience and place excessive faith on academic and professional knowledge.
+Decision-making processes are violent when they strictly adhere to linear thinking, go too fast to invest in shared meaning making, do not invest in adequate capacity building, and do not create formal mechanisms for ongoing accountability and evaluation with communities.
+They are violent when they undervalue lived expertise and place excessive faith on academic accolades.
+These shortfalls are too often reproduced in well-intentioned "stakeholder engagement" after "stakeholder engagement."

-“We must move at the speed of trust,” Dr. David Kirkland advised during an equity workshop I facilitated last summer.
-Decision-making processes that center underrepresented expertise, actively slow down and intentionally break from patterns of systemic violence can adopt a more anti-oppressive lens that allows for shared meaning and more authentic solutions.
+“We must move at the speed of trust,” Dr. David Kirkland reminded during an equity in design workshop I facilitated last summer.
+Decision-making that centers underinvested expertise and actively slows down can better break from patterns of systemic violence and create shared meaning.
+This leads to more authentic and sustainable solutions.

-Name power and privilege dynamics in a room and talk about the implications for the decision-making process
+Name power and privilege dynamics in a room, such as whiteness, socioeconomic status, institutional backing, and talk about the implications of this power for the decision-making process

 Liberatory Design - The National Equity Project